It will not take long before you meet a woman who defines herself as “a spontaneous woman”.

 After all, think about, who do people want to be spontaneous with?

-If you think about it, who do people tell that they like being spontaneous?
+If you think about it, who do women -or people in general for that matter- usually give the “spontaneous woman” line to?

 I bet you those spontaneous people don’t show up late at work saying they like being spontaneous.